 - More lazy portfolios: Discover more form of lazy portfolios made of a few funds that don’t change much.

-- Dividends – A nice passive income : Some stocks are paying a dividends to their shareholders.
-Some people are investing specifically into these stocks.
-Find out how this is working ?
+- Dividends – A nice passive income: Some stocks are paying dividends to their shareholders.
+Some people are investing specifically in these stocks.
+Find out how this is working?